 (2) Papcastle Roman fort and settlement at NY10963149 by the Cumbria river Derwent.

 (3) could be the same as either of the other two; R&S favoured Yorkshire, but Cumbria seems more likely.

-Name origin: An etymology based on *daru-/*deru- ‘(oak)tree’ has been proposed for the rivers Derwent (and similar) since at least Ekwall (1928:121-3), but is less convincing than PIE *der- ‘to run’, especially in light of Sanskrit dravati ‘to flow’.
-The letters NT tend to mark verbal present participles, and Latin deruo ‘to fall down’ would have had a participle deruens, deruentis (where U and V were the same letter in Roman times), appropriate for rivers descending from higher ground.
+Name origin: An etymology based on *daru-/*deru- ‘(oak)tree’, via Welsh derw ‘oaks’, has been proposed for the rivers Derwent (and similar) since at least Ekwall (1928:121-3), but is less convincing than PIE *der- ‘to run’, especially in light of Sanskrit dravati ‘to flow’ and the way that letters NT tend to mark verbal present participles..
+A Latin speaker would have been able to interprent these names as deruens, deruentis ‘falling down’, from the verb deruo would have had a participle (where U and V were the same letter in Roman times), appropriate for the way these rivers descend from higher ground.